Q and A

 Different types of tests.

-Where can I get an HIV test in the UK?
+Where can I test in the UK?

-Where to get an HIV test in the UK?.
+Where to get an HIV test in the UK?

 It is common to worry whenever you take a test.